Talkarcabbage/planksacktracker/README.md

 # Plank Sack Tracker
-A plugin designed to perform best-effort tracking of the contents of the plank sack and show an overlay of the current contents.
+A plugin designed to show a highly customizable overlay of the contents of the plank sack and show an overlay and/or tooltip of the current contents.

-The plugin supports tracking individual plank types in the sack, but is most reliable when the contents are limited to one type at a time.
+The plugin supports tracking individual plank types in the sack.
+It has multiple overlay style options and is designed to support sailing.
-It provides configuration options to show or hide the overlay, warning messages (and an overlay for) when it detects a likely miscount, and settings for the overlay text and color.
+It supports customizing the display of icons, the font colors, the presence of labels, and the arrangement of the overlay.